“As a man himself sows, so he himself reaps; no man inherits the good or evil act of another man. The fruit is of the same quality as the action.”

 ~Navigating through Karma~

-When we get bored or tired we can chose to perform Desireless actions, only as guided by inner Krishna.
+When we feel tired, bored, or disheartened, we can choose to perform desireless actions, guided only by the inner Krishna.
+Then any war can be won.

 “Do a good deed and drop it.”